Best daily deals

 Both TIDAL HiFi Plus and Spotify hold up among the best streaming services.
 Still, the key differences between the two are as follows: TIDAL is all about the artist-listener relationship, whereas Spotify focuses on the listener as an individual who wants to discover new music and share it with their friends.
 TIDAL HiFi Plus offers high-fidelity audio, whereas Spotify does not, or at least won’t until Spotify HiFi comes to fruition.
 Still, TIDAL HiFi Plus is more expensive than Spotify Premium.
 TIDAL HiFi, on the other hand, costs just as much as Spotify and offers lossless playback, making it a strong alternative.

 If you have a really good home stereo setup or a high-quality pair of studio headphones and want the best quality music possible, you should go with TIDAL.
 Everyone else will probably enjoy Spotify more for its song-recommending algorithms and social integrations.
-All in all, both streaming services are popular for good reason, but you’ll have to decide which is the one for you.
+Both streaming services are popular for good reason, but you’ll have to decide which is the one for you.

 Frequently asked questions